 Lancashire batsman Ashwell Prince believes team-mate Simon Katich is playing well enough to be part of Australia's squad for the Ashes.

-Katich, 37, hit his second Championship century of the season in Lancashire's Division Two match against Northants.
+Katich, 37, in Lancashire's Division Two match against Northants.

 He has not played in a Test match since the last Ashes series of 2010-11.

 "He's as fit as anybody in our squad and he's batting well.
 I don't see why he can't be in that Australia squad," Prince told BBC Radio Lancashire.